On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

-It is easy to verify that at least one of $k$ and $\ell$ must be greater than two and we leave it as a small exercise to the reader in order to get the feeling of the problem (the case $k=\ell=2$ also follows from Holzman's result~\cite{Holzman}).
+It is easy to verify that at least one of $k$ and $\ell$ must be greater than two and we leave it as a small exercise to the reader in order to get a sense of the problem.
+Note also that the case $k=\ell=2$ is a direct consequence of the results in~\cite{Alon} and~\cite{Holzman}.